chaitanyajerripothula/egghead-asciicasts/a-beginners-guide-to-react-v2-6c4d/lessons/24-react-v2-23-use-the-key-prop-when-rendering-a-list-with-react.md

 1:05 That's the case where you need to have a key prop for every React element in the array, and we're seeing this warning because we don't.

-1:12 **To fix this warning** is actually pretty simple.
+1:12 To fix this warning is actually pretty simple.
 We look at the items that we're iterating over.
 That is this array right here.
-Each one of those items has an `ID` that uniquely identifies the item.
-We're going to use that `ID` as the key prop.
+Each one of those items has an `id` that uniquely identifies the item.
+We're going to use that `id` as the key prop.

 ```js
 const allItems = [